 Discharge goals are individualized based on the patient.
 The Orthopedic Care Team will consult your insurance and collaborate with you and your family to determine the best plan for you.

 With your surgeon’s approval, you may return to driving as soon as one month after surgery, as long as you feel comfortable doing so.
 Remember – DO NOT drive if you are taking narcotics.

 What can I do to prepare for the best outcome after a knee replacement surgery?

 While our staff promises to do everything we can to ensure your total joint success, what you do matters just as much.
-Download or attend the preparation class, do your best to get in shape prior to surgery, follow your doctor’s orders, and never hesitate to ask questions.
+Do your best to get in shape prior to surgery, follow your doctor’s orders, and never hesitate to ask questions.